Israeli firm unveils armed robot to patrol volatile borders | Technology

 It is the most advanced of more than half a dozen unmanned vehicles developed by Aerospace Industries' subsidiary, ELTA Systems, over the past 15 years.
 The Israeli military is currently using a smaller but similar vehicle called the Jaguar to patrol the border with the Gaza Strip and help enforce a blockade Israel imposed in 2007, after the tiny territory was seized by the Islamic militant group Hamas.
 Gaza is home to 2 million Palestinians who have largely been locked in by the blockade, which is also supported to some extent by Egypt.
 The border area is the site of frequent protests and occasional attempts by Palestinian militants or desperate laborers to infiltrate into Israel.

-The Israeli army did not respond when asked for details on how they use the Jaguar, one of many tools, including drones armed with guided missiles, that have given it vast technological superiority over Hamas.
+According to the Israeli army's website, the semi-autonomous Jaguar is equipped with a machine gun and was designed to reduce soldiers' exposure to the dangers of patrolling the volatile Gaza-Israel border.
+It is one of many tools, including drones armed with guided missiles, that have given the Israeli military vast technological superiority over Hamas.

 Unmanned ground vehicles are being increasingly used by other armies, including those of the United States, Britain and Russia.
 Their tasks include logistical support, the removal of mines and firing weapons.